 World multi-percussionist Mark Stone is a leading expert in global percussion performance and education.
 He has performed with the foremost musicians of Uganda, Ghana, Trinidad, South Africa, India, and the United States.
 An accomplished composer and improviser, he has writes regularly for his many projects and commissions.
-Mark’s highly original musical style results from his unique synthesis and innovation rooted in a deep knowledge of multiple world traditions.
+Mark’s musical style results from his unique synthesis of multiple world traditions and innovation rooted in a deep knowledge of those traditions.

 Mark was a Rotary Ambassadorial Scholar at Makerere University where he researched traditional Ugandan music and performed with the Nakibembe Xylophone Group.

 As a member of the Bernard Woma Ensemble he has performed at the Filmua Kukur Bagr Festival in Ghana, with the New York Philharmonic at Avery Fisher Hall, with the Philadelphia Orchestra at the Kimmel Center, and has premiered concerti for gyil trio and orchestra with the South Dakota Symphony, Minnesota Orchestra, Albany Symphony, and Berliner Symphoniker.
 The Bernard Woma Ensemble was also featured at Marimba 2010, an International Marimba Festival and Conference at the University of Minnesota and the 50th anniversary Percussion Arts Society International Convention.